-* includes Life, Senior, Junior and Student members
+* includes Corporate, Life, Senior, Junior and Student members

 Bees United, The Brentford Supporters' Trust, is one of a family of more than 120 such organisations, who have been part of a quiet revolution in how football clubs are managed.
 The Supporters' Trust revolution has been overseen by Supporters' Direct the government-funded body, borne out of the Government's Task Force which investigated all aspects of football in this country.

 Bees United, is the trading name for Brentford Football Community Society Limited which was formed as an Industrial and Provident Society in April 2001 with the twin aims of giving ordinary football supporters greater involvement in the future of Brentford Football Club and bringing the Club closer to the whole community.

 The Trust acquired the majority shareholding (60%) in Brenford Football Club on January 20th 2006.
 Bees United has loaned over £1.4m to Brentford Football Club and currently has two Director places on the Football Club Board.